datadryad/dryad-app/documentation/apis/embedded_submission.md

 to `/datasets` with the initial dataset metadata.
 When a manuscript system is making this call on behalf of an author, the dataset *must*
 include:
-- an `ownerID` with the ORCID of the author that has been submitting the manuscript.
+- a `userID` with the ORCID of the author that has been submitting the manuscript.
 This allows the author to manage the dataset in Dryad. *** (verify syntax. need to add this into regular API docs)
+- an entry in the `authors` list that contains the ORCID of the submitting author
 - ISSN of the journal.
 This allows journal administrators (including the manuscript system) to view private information about the dataset in Dryad.